Biden and Italy's Meloni to hold talks at time of worries about Ukraine, political headwinds at home

 There was trepidation in the Biden administration when Meloni rose to power as the head of Italy's first far-right-led government since the end of World War II.
 But the two have found common ground over the cause of Ukraine, and Biden heaped praise on Meloni and Italy for its efforts to back Kyiv when she visited Washington in July.

-The leaders' agenda also is expected to cover efforts by the U.S., Egypt and Qatar to broker an extended cease-fire between Israel and Hamas, and Italy's priorities for a G7 presidency.
+The leaders' agenda also was expected to cover efforts by the U.S., Egypt and Qatar to broker an extended cease-fire between Israel and Hamas, Italy's priorities for a G7 presidency, migrant flows into Italy from North Africa, and their countries' China policies.

 Biden said earlier this week that he was optimistic that a cease-fire deal could be reached by early next week.
-But he acknowledged that a prospective deal may have been set back after Israeli troops on Thursday fired on a large crowd of Palestinians racing to pull food off an aid convoy in Gaza City, according to witnesses.
+But he acknowledged that a prospective deal may have been set back after Israeli troops on Thursday fired on a large crowd of Palestinians racing to pull food off an aid convoy in Gaza City.
 More than 100 people were killed.

 Meloni reacted with “dismay and concern” to the incident.

-Meloni is set to travel to Canada to meet on Saturday with Prime Minister Justin Trudeau.
+Meloni is to travel to Canada to meet on Saturday with Prime Minister Justin Trudeau.

 Barry reported from Milan.
 AP writer Seung Min Kim aboard Air Force One contributed reporting.